Guardsquare/proguard/README.md

 fields, methods, and attributes, shortening identifiers, merging classes, inlining methods, propagating constants, removing unused parameters, etc.

-* The optimizations typically reduce the sixe of an application by anything between 20% and 90%.
+* The optimizations typically reduce the size of an application by anything between 20% and 90%.
 The reduction mostly depends on the size of external libraries that ProGuard can remove in whole or in part.